Skip to main content

-The U.S. Centers for Disease Control and Prevention (CDC) estimates that, on average, approximately 36,000 people die in the U.S. each year from influenza.
-Most at risk are the very young, the elderly and those with underlying health conditions.
+The Centers for Disease Control and Prevention (CDC) estimates that, on average, approximately 36,000 people die in the United States each year from influenza.
+Most at risk are the very young, the elderly and people with underlying health conditions.
 The New York State Nurses Association (NYSNA) supports the CDC’s recommendation that everyone over the age of six months be immunized against seasonal influenza.
-NYSNA also supports recommendations that nurses and other health care providers should be immunized for seasonal influenza to protect themselves and vulnerable members of the community.
+NYSNA also supports recommendations that nurses and other healthcare providers should be immunized for seasonal influenza to both protect themselves and vulnerable community members.
 However, NYSNA does not support mandatory immunization as a condition of employment.

 Position